andrena/reality-tdd/_posts/2012-07-11-skills-and-habits.md

 of situations. <img src="http://andrena.github.com/reality-tdd/assets/images/2012-07-11-chessboard.jpg" alt="Chessboard, by Anna Langova" style="float:right" /> Here's another
-everyday example: an experienced chess player doesn't go through all the possible moves by all the pieces on the board, in a given position.
+everyday example: an experienced chess player doesn't go through all the possible moves for all the pieces on the board, in a given position.
 She doesn't need to.
-The good moves are highly apparent, they rather stand out.
+The good moves are highly apparent, they rather stand out for her.
 And it won't be just single moves.
 She will probably easily discern entire chains of moves, counter moves, and responses to the counter moves; she will see at a single glance one or two promising strategies she could employ given this position.
 (Have you ever met a person who looked at a chess board for a few seconds and simply remarked: "Checkmate in three moves"?
 That's the kind of skill I mean.)
 With an _untrained eye_, you won't be able to distinguish good and bad moves easily, often you won't even see all the _possible_ moves.
-With a _well-trained eye_, on the other hand, you can filter out all the unhelpful moves and focus on the few worth thinking about.
+With a _well-trained eye_, on the other hand, you automatically filter out all the unhelpful moves and focus on the few worth thinking about.

 It's similar with code bases.
 For the untrained eye (unexperienced in writing unit tests in a realistic scenario) almost every piece of code that wasn't